chpc-tech-eval/scc/tutorial2/README.md

   * **Storage Server**: For this use case, you head node is also used as a network storage server. *This is not always the case in real-world scenarios, but will be for you in the entirety of the competition.*
   * **Task / Job Submission**: This VM is used as a means and mechanism for submitting tasks and jobs to your compute node(s).

-* Compute Node(s)
+* **Compute Node(s)**:
   * **Task / Job Execution**: These servers (VMs) are responsible for running computations, executing code, and handling data processing tasks.
   * **Isolation from Public Access**: They are not directly accessible from the internet, reducing their exposure to potential attacks.
   * **Resource Allocation**: They manage CPU, memory, and other computational resources required for executing various jobs.
   * **Client Services**: Your compute node(s) act as *'clients'* to a number of services provided by your head node.

-* A typical workflow example may involve the followings interactions:
+A typical workflow example may involve the followings interactions and steps:
 1. **User Access**: As an administrator or authorized user, you connect to the login node via SSH from *your* local workstation.
 1. **Authentication**: The login node authenticates you as an authorized user and grants access to the internal network.
 1. **Administration and Maintenance**: As an *administrator*, you complete a number of administrative and maintenance tasks.
 1. **Job Submission**: As a *user*, you submit computational tasks to the compute servers from the login node.
 1. **Data Interaction**: Your compute node(s) fetch necessary data from the storage servers (head node) and perform the required computations.
 1. **Result Storage**: The output data is stored back on the head node over network storage, or locally on the compute node(s).
 1. **Data Retrieval**: You retrieve results from the head node to your local workstation.

 To facilitate your understanding of the roles and interactions between your head node and your compute node(s), you will now install and work with terminal multiplexers and basic system monitoring tools.